Skip to main content

 1. Open the Nubo dashboard.

-2. Go to Settings → Developer tokens.
+2. Go to Settings → Developer → Personal access tokens.

-3. Click New token, give it a name (e.g. “ci-runner”, “deploy-bot”, “local-dev”), optionally pick an expiration, and create it.
+3. Click New token, give it a name (e.g. “ci-runner”, “deploy-bot”, “local-dev”), and create it.
+(Expiration is only settable via the API.)

 4. Copy the token immediately.
 It starts with nubo_pat_ and it’s shown exactly once.